Etraz/oblech-project/README.md

 Author Mikołaj Kot.

 ## How to compile/start/play
-placeholder (:
+Now only playing on local host is supported and unfortunately project isn't compiled to jar file yet So, to play is needed to open project in IDE such as Intellij Idea and run main method in Admin class

-## Instructions for playing the game
+## Instructions for playing the game in real live
 Game can be played by 3 to 10 players
 - Game is played with card deck of size 12 + 4 * numberOfPlayers
 - At the start of the turn each player draws cards at the start of the game one